Chiomalina/Two-Sum-Algorithm/README.md

 ## 🧠 What This Project Demonstrates

 - Deep understanding of **algorithm optimization** and computational efficiency.
-- Clean, maintainable Python code following **PEP 8** and good naming practices.
+- Clean, maintainable Python code following **PEP 8** and descriptive naming practices.
 - Experience with **unit testing**, modularization, and reproducible structure.
 - A data-driven, problem-solving mindset — from exploration to refinement.